aaayris/Syriaca-SPARQL-queries/example-queries.md

 #### Example queries for Syriaca database

+_Some things to remember:_
-_Don't forget to add the necessary prefixes in Stardog!_
+* Don't forget to add the necessary prefixes in Stardog!

 ##### Basic query to find properties and values of database